A Sheaf-Theoretic Construction of Shape Space: Introduction and Main Results

-In this paper we introduce a truly general construction of shape space.
+In this paper we introduce an algebraic construction of shape space that circumvents some of the problems discussed above.
 Topologically different subsets of $\bR^d$ can be viewed simultaneously and compared in our framework.
 We accomplish this by passing from the land of fiber bundles to the world of \emph{sheaves}, which replaces the local triviality condition of fiber bundles with the local continuity condition of sheaves.
 This passage requires two preparatory steps of categorical generalization: \begin{enumerate} \item Instead of a ``base manifold'' of shapes we work with a ``base poset'' of constructible sets $\CS(\bR^d)$ ordered by inclusion.
 This poset is equipped with a notion of continuity via a Grothendieck topology. \item Each shape---that is, each point $M\in \CS(\bR^d)$---is equivalently regarded via its persistent homology transform $\PHT(M)$, which is an object in the derived category of sheaves $\D^b(\Shv(\bS^{d-1}\times \R))$. \end{enumerate}

 With these observations in place, our main result can be summarized as follows. \begin{thm} The following assignment is a homotopy sheaf: